Isotope Production

 Novel applications are being explored for several radionuclides whose production methodologies are not established, but their production requires accurate, high-fidelity cross section data.
 Candidate isotopes to meet these needs have been identified based on their chemical and radioactive decay properties, and we are leading a series of campaigns to perform targeted, high-priority measurements of thin-target cross sections and thick-target integral yields.
 These studies will serve to facilitate the production of clinically relevant quantities of medical radionuclides.

-Rather than engaging in routine production activities for the DOE Isotope Program, our group directly supports these efforts, through fielding targeted experiments which address nuclear data needs for ongoing production, exploring alternative pathways for routine production, and identifying candidates for the next generation of production efforts.
+Rather than engaging in routine production activities for the DOE Isotope Program, our program directly supports these efforts, through fielding targeted experiments which address nuclear data needs for ongoing production, exploring alternative pathways for routine production, and identifying candidates for the next generation of production efforts.

 Development of intense neutron source capabilities